Cervical Spinal Cord Stimulator

 The patient will be monitored closely in the recovery room for 24-48 hours and then will be discharged with after-care instructions.

-For Minimally Invasive Cervical Spine Surgery in NJ, Call Us Today!
+For the Finest Cervical Spine Surgery in NJ, Call us!